-Jonathan Wolff is the Dean of Arts and Humanities and a professor of Philosophy at UCL.
-His work has largely concentrated on issues of distributive justice, with a particular interest in the relation between theory and policy.
+Jonathan Wolff is the Blavatnik Chair in Public Policy in association with Wolfson College.
+He was formerly Professor of Philosophy and Dean of Arts and Humanities at UCL.
+Hi work has largely concentrated on issues of distributive justice, with a particular interest in the relation between theory and policy.
 He is a Trustee of the Responsible Gambling Trust, and writes a monthly column for the Guardian.

-Jonathan Wolff is the Dean of Arts and Humanities and a professor of Philosophy at UCL.
-His work has largely concentrated on issues of distributive justice, with a particular interest in the relation between theory and policy.
+Jonathan Wolff is the Blavatnik Chair in Public Policy in association with Wolfson College.
+He was formerly Professor of Philosophy and Dean of Arts and Humanities at UCL.
+Hi work has largely concentrated on issues of distributive justice, with a particular interest in the relation between theory and policy.
 He is a Trustee of the Responsible Gambling Trust, and writes a monthly column for the Guardian.

 How did you get into political philosophy?

 It goes quite a long way back.
 As a teenager, I was very interested in left wing politics.
 I remember, age 15 or 16, going up to Tottenham Court Road and Charing Cross Road visiting Collets bookshop and buying pamphlets by Marx and Lenin — some of which I still have and use in teaching.
 I hadn’t thought of philosophy or political philosophy as a subject of study, but I was very interested in political ideas.
 I think I had always, in a way, been interested in moral and political philosophy without knowing what I was interested in.
 As quite a young child, I can remember thinking hard about the question of the justification of punishment.
 If someone broke the law but sincerely believed that what they had done was morally acceptable, what right could we have to punish them?
 On the other hand, if they’d done something we thought was terrible maybe we did have a right.
 I puzzled about that without getting any answers.